DustinWatts/esp32-touchdown/README.md

 ![ESP32 TouchDown](http://www.dustinwatts.nl/ESP32-TouchDown/ESP32_TouchDown_features.png)

 While working on [FreeTouchDeck](https://github.com/DustinWatts/FreeTouchDeck), I really wanted to use capacitive touch.
-Unfortunately, most modules I could find where resistive touch and capacitive touch has a much nicer user experience.
+Unfortunately, most modules I could find were resistive touch and capacitive touch has a much nicer user experience.
 While I was designing, it made sense to put the ESP32 on the board itself, removing the need for an ESP32 Dev board.
 I wanted to take full advantage of the ESP32 wireless capabilities (Wifi, BLE) so I included a battery management circuit.
-ESP32 TouchDown can run of a LiPo battery and also charge it.
+ESP32 TouchDown can run off of a LiPo battery and also charge it.
 Here is a full list of the features:

 - ESP32-WROOM-32D
 - ILI9488 480*320 TFT screen in 4-wire SPI mode